 The Centers for Disease Control and Prevention (CDC) lists symptoms of Kawasaki disease which include irritation and redness of the eyes, fever, rash, swelling of the hands and feet, swollen lymph glands, and irritation and inflammation of the mouth, lips and throat.

 The most prominent symptom of Kawasaki disease is a 101-degree to 104-degree fever that lasts four or five days.
 The existence of this disease without a fever has never presented in the literature.
 The symptoms and clinical presentation of Kawasaki syndrome and MIS-C are similar.

 Kawasaki disease, which doesn’t have a known cause, affects about 7,000 children in the United States each year.
 As long as treatment isn’t delayed, most children recover from the disease within a few days.
 But if left untreated, the disease can create serious health problems.

-The Texas Heart Institute explains that Kawasaki disease leads to swelling, or inflammation, of the body’s tissues and can cause inflammation of the heart and coronary arteries.
+The Texas Heart Institute (THI) explains that Kawasaki disease leads to swelling, or inflammation, of the body’s tissues and can cause inflammation of the heart and coronary arteries.
 This inflammation can lead to heart problems such as aneurysms and blood clots or even a heart attack.

-WORRIED ABOUT YOUR CHILD’S RED EYES: Find an eye doctor near you and schedule a virtual visit or in-office eye exam.
+WORRIED ABOUT YOUR CHILD’S RED EYES?
+Find an eye doctor near you and schedule a virtual visit or in-office eye exam.

-Children’s illness also similar to toxic shock syndrome
+MIS-C is also similar to toxic shock syndrome

 Toxic shock syndrome is a rare, life-threatening complication of certain bacterial infections, according to the Mayo Clinic.
 Some of the symptoms are redness of the eyes, mouth and throat; high fever; low blood pressure; vomiting or diarrhea; and rash.
 The death rate for toxic shock syndrome is less than 5%.